The safety of our passengers, leaders, and operators is a top priority at The Great Persia

 Iran is mainly essentially the most strategic patch of real estate on the planet.
 It’s the nation on the center of the Old World, and it’s the historic bridge between East and West, North and South.

-Iran, once the heart of the great Persian Empire, sits in southwestern Asia, bordered to its east by Afghanistan and to its west by Iraq.
-Iran has one of the largest economies in the Middle East and one of the largest populations, with about 80 million people.
+Iran, once the heart of the great Persian Empire, sits in southwestern Asia, Iran has one of the largest economies in the Middle East and one of the largest populations, with about 80 million people.

 Moreover, whoever controls Iran basically controls the Strait of Hormuz, the world’s most essential vitality choke-point.

-Any way you slice it, Iran is essentially the most direct and permissive route between the 2 primary inhabitants centers, Europe and South/East Asia.
+Any way you slice it, Iran is essentially the most direct between the 2 primary inhabitants centers, Europe and South/East Asia.

 However, this is not the only factor that makes Iran worth knowing about visiting.
 The heart of the storied Persian empire of antiquity,